A Brief History of St Michael’s

 More recent changes have included opening up the space of the sanctuary, new prayer desk, removal of west end pews and creation of open space.
 2010 saw the uncovering and cleaning of the stone floor, new sanctuary, chancel and narthex carpet, roll out aisle carpet with west end storage, provision of a new copper roof and new landscaping.

-The Church is now in the process of building a boat as a congregational project using timber from the old Church roof.
+In 2016, the Church buillt a boat as a congregational project using timber from the old Church roof.

 St Michael’s Church is registered as National Trust (NSW)